anima-wg/anima-brski-prm/draft-ietf-anima-brski-prm.md

 * Registrar: possesses the IDevID CA certificate of the pledge vendor/manufacturer and an it's own LDevID(Reg) credentials of the site domain.

-* MASA: possesses it's own vendor/manufacturer credentials (voucher signing key, TLS server certificate) related to pledges IDevID and the site-specific LDevID CA certificate.
+* MASA: possesses it's own vendor/manufacturer credentials (voucher signing key, TLS server certificate) related to pledges IDevID and MAY possess the site-specific domain CA certificate.
+  The latter is necessary to ensure that the MASA is able to verify the RVR.
+  How the MASA will get the domain CA certificate is out of scope of this document.